BerrybeatSanz/KTE-MD-Docs/Writerside/topics/DimT.md

 AU
 : A variation on a dimension.
 For example, `Dimension 532T` is Undertale, but `Dimension 532-1T` is Alpha!Tale.
 : The `!` is the indicator of most AUs.

+#### O

+`O` is the identifier of which Omniverse it is a part of.

+Omniverse
+: A very large area, only two are known, which are TFCT (T) and EOT (E).

+## All the Terms

+There's a sort of hierarchy to dimensions, it goes like this:

+* Omniverses contain Hyperverses (H)
+* Hyperverses contain Multiverses (MV)
+* Multiverses contain AUs and Mainlines (AUID of 0)

+The prior notation is only applicable in Hyperverse 0 of either omniverse.

+## OC Jank

+OCs can differ across AUIDs, the biggest example is "Sans", of which each AU of MV-532 has their own version of it, some already presented before.
+These variations are referred to as Skews, of which follow the form of `SkewName!OriginalName(AUID)`, so Mirror, Nuclide's Skew 37, his full name would be `Mirror!Nuclide(37)`.